sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 #### Generation of Finder Operations

-Generated finder methods, based on findByCondition, is supported as described in [Advanced Tutorial][12].
-It has the same limitations as findByCondition when used with mongoDB, described above.
+Generated finder methods, based on `findByCondition`, is supported as described in [Advanced Tutorial][12].
+It has the same limitations as `findByCondition` when used with mongoDB, described above.

 Example of generated finders in the `BlogPostRepository`:

 ~~~
 Repository BlogPostRepository {
     findByTitle(String title) condition="title i= :title";
-    findPostsInBlog(@Blog inBlog) orderBy="title";
+    findPostsInBlog(@Blog blog) orderBy="title";
 }
 ~~~